 In a bowl, toss together the cucumber, carrots, radishes, rice wine vinegar, and salt and sugar.
-Let the mixture stand for at least 30 minutes; drain well.
+Allow to marinate 5-10 minutes; drain well.

-Divide the rice among 4 bowls.
+Divide the rice in bowls.
 Top each serving with pickled vegetables, spinach and a soft-cooked egg.
 Sprinkle with sesame seeds.
 Serve with the gochujang sauce.

 Maybe you’re not able to take an exotic vacation at the moment, but you can certainly eat your way around the world right from your kitchen.
 This colorful Korean-inspired Bibimbap Rice Bowl is a great place to start.